Installing Arch Linux: the Lazy Way

 (Replace X with your USB drive letter.
 Yes, this will nuke everything on it.)

-Step 2: Boot It Up (And Pray to Linus)
+2: Boot It Up (And Pray to Linus)

 Smash F12/DEL/ESC during startup (depending on how much your motherboard hates you) to access the boot menu.
 Select your USB.